Healthy Habits for Losing Weight

 Stress eating, boredom eating, emotional eating these aren’t character flaws.
 They’re patterns, and patterns can be interrupted.
 Knowing yours is the first step.
 Replacing the behavior with something non-food-related a walk, a phone call, journaling is the second.

-Daily Habits to Lose Weight That Don’t Involve a Gym
+Daily Weight Loss Habits That Don’t Require a Gym

 Small weight loss habits, stacked over time, are what actually produce lasting results.
 None of these are dramatic.
 That’s the point.